 Though we don’t live under the ancient covenant God made with Israel, we can learn some general principles from it that might apply to us today.
-Many Christian leaders very appropriately have focused our attention on Second Chronicles 7:14, “if my people, who are called by my name, will humble themselves and pray and seek my face and turn from their wicked ways, then will I hear from heaven and will forgive their sin and will heal their land.”
+Many Christian leaders have focused our attention on Second Chronicles 7:14, “if my people, who are called by my name, will humble themselves and pray and seek my face and turn from their wicked ways, then I will hear from heaven, and I will forgive their sin and will heal their land.”

 Please join me in prayer, not just for our nation, but primarily for the American church.
 There is hope for our nation — there always is when God’s involved — but the change must begin with us.
 Let’s humble ourselves before God and ask him to help us discard our worldly attitudes and ways of thinking, then show us how to be salt and light in our world.